AntoineWisd/Lego-challenge/README.md

 ## Introduction:

+This is still a preliminary work as i did not manage to finalize the entire work prior the submission date.
 In this presentation, I will describe my approach for detecting Sybil addresses on the Ethereum blockchain using autonomous Legos.
 These Legos are packaged algorithms that can be run individually in batch mode or combined into pipelines for closer to real-time execution.
-I will describe the different Legos that I have designed for detecting Sybil addresses, as well as how I have combined them into a global detection pipeline.
+I will describe the different Legos for detecting Sybil addresses, as well as how I have combined them into a global detection pipeline.

 ## Overall approach: